 As a longtime spa and wellness expert, I travel the globe checking out new spas and indigenous treatments, tracking new trends and lecturing on how to live a healthier lifestyle.
 It’s important that I’m in the best mental and physical shape possible.
 Given changing time zones, frequent delays and unexpected overnights in strange hotels due to grounded flights, this isn’t always so easy.
 Practicing what I’ve long preached is sometimes a challenge.

 There’s no doubt that travel is one of life’s greatest pleasures—but it can often turn into a nightmare.
 The moment you step outside of your home en route to your grand adventure—anything goes—whether you’ve planned for it or not.
 To ensure you remain in top form to deal with the inconsistencies that may occur, you’ll need to take extra-good care of yourself—before, during and after your trip.
 Here are some tried-and-true tips for on the go wellbeing.
+Learn how to combat jet lag and more below.

 Forget jet lag—that’s oh so 20th century.
 It assumes an empty plane and an on-time arrival.
 Ensuring a restful sleep on a long flight is key and sets the tone for your trip.
 For years, I’ve been a fan of the supplement melatonin (I take three milligrams at night), which helps promote relaxation and a good night’s rest.
 I typically take one the evening prior to a long flight, and continue to take one each night of my journey.
 This, however, does not work for everyone, and some complain of vivid dreams.
 Dr. Jim Nicolai, director of integrative wellness at Miraval Resort and author of the book, Integrative Wellness Rules, recommends taking a B-complex vitamin, to “calm down” the vivid dreaming that can occur with melatonin.